create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **getTransform** (*translation*, *rotation*, *scaleFactor*, *scaleOrientation*, *center*): void

-Decomposes the SFMatrix3d/f and returns the components in the passed *translation*, *rotation*, and *scaleFactor* objects*. rotation* is a SFVec3d/f, where x and y are the complex value of the rotation and z is the rotation angle in radians.
+Decomposes the SFMatrix3d/f and returns the components in the passed *translation*, *rotation*, and *scaleFactor* objects*. rotation* is an SFVec3d/f, where x and y are the complex value of the rotation and z is the rotation angle in radians.
 The other types of the parameters are the same as in **setTransform**.

 Any of the rightmost parameters can be omitted, or any parameter can be `null`.
 In other words, the method can take from 0 to 5 parameters.
 For example, you can specify 0 parameters (resulting in a identity matrix), 1 parameter (a translation), 2 parameters (a translation and a rotation), 3 parameters (a translation, rotation and a scaleFactor), etc. Any unspecified parameter is set to its default as specified in the **Transform** node section of the X3D specification.